Raskelof/Talking-Stairs/README.md

 MSSQL is the Microsoft relational database.
 This installation is a very primitive setup with one table (stairwayVibrations) with columns for primary id, createdOn and data.
 I choose this database only by personal convenience.
 Data will be logged to the database whenever a vibration event is triggered from the device.

 #### .NET Console application hosted on local computer
-One console aplication polling the database for new log rows (stairwayVibrations) and plays a sound using Microsoft.Speech.
+One console application polling the database for new log rows (stairwayVibrations) and plays a sound using Microsoft.Speech.
 This console application can be run without installation on any Windows computer.
 In my setup I connected the computer to a Bluetooth speaker to get a better sound experience when receiving the greeting.

 ### Finalizing the design